Processing Days for 2020

 We have opportunities for volunteer groups of all sizes.
 You can volunteer as an individual or with family and friends.

-At our Operation Christmas Child processing center, you will work with hundreds of other volunteers to inspect shoeboxes and ensure that the contents are appropriate for children and meet customs regulations (as outlined in our how to pack a shoebox instructions).
+At our Operation Christmas Child processing center in Calgary, you will work with hundreds of other volunteers to inspect shoeboxes and ensure that the contents are appropriate for children and meet customs regulations.